Back to Blog Market Updates

 The Northwest Indiana real estate market is showing notable strength as we head into the summer buying season.
-Low inventory, steady demand, and competitive financing conditions continue to shape the landscape for both buyers and sellers across Munster, Highland, Schererville, Dyer, St. John, Crown Point, and Hammond.
+The regional median single-family home sold for $290,000 in April 2026, up 9% from a year ago (Rental Beast).
+Low inventory, steady demand, and the South Shore Line expansion continue to shape the landscape for both buyers and sellers across Munster, Highland, Schererville, Dyer, St. John, Crown Point, and Hammond.

 What Sellers Should Know

-If you’re thinking about selling, the market is in your favor — but that doesn’t mean you can price carelessly.
+If you’re thinking about selling, the market is in your favor — but strategic pricing has never mattered more.
+Days on market have risen to 54 days on average across the region, up 32% year-over-year (Quadwalls, May 2026).
 Well-priced, well-presented homes in the $400K–$600K range are still attracting multiple offers, particularly in Munster, Dyer, and St. John.
+But overpriced listings are sitting.
 First impressions matter.
 If your home isn’t getting showings in the first two weeks, the market is telling us something.

 My approach combines 30+ years of marketing expertise with deep local knowledge.
 I position your home like a product launch — professional photography, strategic online marketing, social media campaigns, and targeted outreach to qualified buyers.
 That’s how we get results.